AsieduDevelopmentHub/SentraCore/docs/setup/dashboard_setup.md

 docs/architecture/building.md
 ```

-for complete packaging and distribution instructions.
+for packaging and release workflow details.

 ---